 Day 09: Chokhangparo to Nile (3361m) 4-5 hours

 Since we are walking in the high altitude we need to be careful of altitude sickness while climbing above Chokhangparo.
 We walk past Lamagaon crossing rope suspension bridge to the Rachen Gompa, which is also well known as Nunnery Gompa too.
 We make a small visit and then we cross the Siyar Khola.
-We continue walking through the well managed villages Lar (micro hydro power), Phurbe and Pangdun.
+We continue walking through the well-managed villages Lar (micro hydropower), Phurbe and Pangdun.
 We pass old historic Stupa of Buddha on the way to the village of Chhule.
 Now we climb upstream and cross the bridge and finally arrive at Nile.
 If we wish we can make our visit to a famous monastery of Chhule which is located in the top place of the area.
-We spend the night Nile.

 Day 10: Nile to Mu Goenpa (3700m) 2-3 hours

-Day 11: Mu Gompa Rest/Sightseeing (3245m) visit Mu goenpa and Ani gereng goenpa
+Day 11: Mu Gompa Rest/Sightseeing (3245m) visit Mu gompa and Ani gereng gompa

 Day 12: Mu Goenpa to Lamagaun (3302m) 4-5 hours